dzianis-dashkevich/vhs-next/README.md

 ## ServiceLocator

-ServiceLocator is a main entity to locate and update services.
+ServiceLocator is the main entity that locates and updates services.

 By default, player should have very limited functionality and support only native playback.
-ServiceLocator is initialized with fallback service.
+ServiceLocator is initialized with fallback services.

 ServiceLocator provides 3 main features:
 - Build your own player.
-(Replace default fallbacks with default "our" implementations)
+(Replace default fallbacks with implementations provided by us)
 - Customize ANY service.
-(Replace default fallback or default "our" implementations with your own implementations)
+(Replace default fallback or implementation provided by us with your own implementations)
 - Access to ANY service.
-(Player and other services will use service locator to access other services.
-Clients can also use service locator to access any service)
+(ServiceLocator allows access to any available service)

 ### Usage Example 1 (Access Service and use it)